irbizzelus/random-noncode-stuff/Gilza txts/Weapons_2.5.md

 * Basilisk 3V received 2 new attachments that limit it's mag capacity for ease of use, while also providing some other minor stat adjustments.
 * Added a high velocity grenade to almost all GL's.

-#### Grenade launcher's ammunition with noticable differenes:
+#### Grenade launcher's ammunition with noticeable differences:
-* High velocity rounds: New greande type (not avialable on Basilisk 3V and Arbiter grenade launchers).
+* High velocity rounds: New grenade type (not avialable on Basilisk 3V and Arbiter grenade launchers).
 Grenade's travel speed is tripled at a cost of 20% ammo pick up.
-Other stats are identicall to standard frag round.
+Other stats are identical to standard frag round.
 NOTE: does not work as a client, because host handles projectiles in PD2 and i can't do anything about it.
-What i can do, is make your ammo pick up identicall to the standard frag round if you are playing as a client, so you wouldnt have to worry about swapping nade types all the time.
+What i can do, is make your ammo pick up identical to the standard frag round if you are playing as a client, so you wouldn't have to worry about swapping nade types all the time.
-* Poison grenades: practically can't kill anything, BUT the damage over time effect is now longer, and during IT'S FULL DURATION enemies are now stun locked in the vomitting animation.
-This makes poision an extremely effective slow-down/crowd control tool, escpecially if you use it in chokes, or on enemies that are really far away.
+* Poison grenades: practically can't kill anything, BUT the damage over time effect is now longer, and during IT'S FULL DURATION enemies are now stun locked in the vomiting animation.
+This makes poison an extremely effective slow-down/crowd control tool, especially if you use it in chokes, or on enemies that are really far away.
 Also keeping your grinder/anarchist regen is even easier now.
 Ammo pick up is extremly low, and max ammo is reduced heavily to compensate new CC power.
 * Incendiary grenades: Ammo pick up is reduced by a bit more than in the base game.
 * Sting grenades (the shotgun-like one) now provides 250% increased ammo pick up instead of ~150%